emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/WebIDL-Binder.rst

 C++ arguments and return types can be pointers, references, or value types (allocated on the stack).
 The IDL file uses different decoration to represent each of these cases.

-Undecorated argument and return values in the IDL are assumed to be *pointers* in the C++:
+Undecorated argument and return values of a custom type in the IDL are assumed to be *pointers* in the C++:

 .. code-block:: cpp